celo-org/celo-blockchain/README.md

 ## Celo Blockchain

 > [!IMPORTANT]
-> celo-blockchain is in maintainance mode and will only be updated for critical issues.
+> celo-blockchain is in maintenance mode and will only be updated for critical issues.
 Do not use it for new projects and please migrate to the [op-geth](https://github.com/celo-org/op-geth/) implementation.

-Official golang implementation of the Celo blockchain, based off of the [official golang implementation of the Ethereum protocol](https://github.com/ethereum/go-ethereum).
+Official golang implementation of the Celo blockchain, based on the [official golang implementation of the Ethereum protocol](https://github.com/ethereum/go-ethereum).

 [![Discord](https://img.shields.io/badge/discord-join%20chat-blue.svg)](https://chat.celo.org)